-There is a risk that we adopt a Bitcoin Treasury Policy that guides the acceptance, acquisition, handling, storage, use and disposition of bitcoin and other cryptocurrencies, which could create a number of risks for us and our stockholders.
+There is a risk that the Cryptocurrency Treasury Reserve Policy we adopted, as it may be amended from time to time, does not adequately address risks regarding the acceptance, acquisition, handling, storage, use and disposition of bitcoin and other cryptocurrencies, which could create a number of risks for us and our stockholders.

-In the event we finalize and adopt a final formal Bitcoin Treasury Policy, and we start to accept, accumulate, acquire or use bitcoin or other cryptocurrencies (which for the purpose of this prospectus the term "cryptocurrency" is assumed to include Bitcoin, among any other traded cryptocurrency or digital asset covered by such policy), there are risks associated with the volatility, stability, price, utilization, adoption, recognition, regulation, taxation, storage, handling and security of transacting, holding or using such cryptocurrencies in our business which could impact our balance sheet, liquidity and profitability.
+We adopted a formal Cryptocurrency Treasury Reserve Policy.
+In the event we start to accept, accumulate, acquire or use bitcoin or other cryptocurrencies (which for the purpose of this prospectus the term "cryptocurrency" is assumed to include Bitcoin, among any other traded cryptocurrency or digital asset covered by such policy), there are risks associated with the volatility, stability, price, utilization, adoption, recognition, regulation, taxation, storage, handling and security of transacting, holding or using such cryptocurrencies in our business which could impact our balance sheet, liquidity and profitability.
 Such risks include, but are not limited to: